xdf-modules/xdf-EEGLAB/readme.md

 As usual in MATLAB, to get the documentation of the function, type `help load_xdf` or `doc load_xdf`.

 # Version note
+- Version 1.15 fixes importing channel labels when more than 1 stream is present
 - Version 1.14 fixes loading datasets under Mac OSX